DS1TPT/ABF_Lang/README.md

 ```

 Data and pointer processing
-- size of char is 1B, size of int is 4B, and size of double is 8B For 32bit and 64bit systems.
+- size of char is 1B, but the size of int and double is system-dependant.
-- Pointer type and signed/unsigned will be maintained without specific commands including 'k'.
+- Pointer type and signed/unsigned will be maintained without specific commands.
 - Product of calculations except for shift calculations('{' and '}') will be stored in buffer.
 To save the product to memory, you must set correct pointer type and use '=' command.
 ```
 Example: f0w100f1w250-1,0f2= ;buffer = *(mem + 1) - *mem; *(mem + 2) = buffer;